porsche-design-system/porsche-design-system/packages/storefront/src/pages/must-know/accessibility/introduction.md

 To avoid possible [**violations against country-specific laws**](https://ux.porsche.com/accessibility/legal-compliance) we highly recommend following our guidelines to enhance accessibility in your products:

-<p-link :theme="this.$store.getters.platformTheme" href="https://ux.porsche.com/accessibility/">Accessibility of digital
+<p-link :theme="this.$store.getters.storefrontTheme" href="https://ux.porsche.com/accessibility/">Accessibility of
-products at Porsche</p-link>
+digital products at Porsche</p-link>